melissapg/webscraping-bd-spotifycharts/README.md

-webscraping spotify charts to a relational database in sqlite
+# webscraping spotify charts to a relational database in sqlite

+personal project to study scraping data to sqlite